SergiuB/harmonia-astro/src/content/facilitators-en/bozitiberiu.md

   reserveLink: "https://app.simplymeet.me/harmoniaoptima/harmonicritual",
 },
 {
-  name: "REBORN",
+  name: "RECHARGE",
-  summary: "Signature Bodywork",
+  summary: "Bodywork • Two Key Areas",
   description:
     [
-      "REBORN is the signature experience of the Tiberiu Bozi Method and represents the most complete bodywork session I offer.
-The 120-minute format allows every stage of the experience to unfold naturally, respecting your body's own rhythm without feeling rushed.",
+      "RECHARGE is a 60-minute bodywork session designed to restore balance where your body needs it most.
+Depending on your individual needs, we typically work on two key areas of the body or one entire half of the body.",

-      "The session begins with a conversation dedicated to understanding your current state and your body's needs.
-Every experience is intuitively designed rather than following a fixed protocol, allowing techniques and rhythm to adapt continuously to your body's responses.",
+      "The session begins with a brief conversation to understand how you are feeling and to establish the focus of your treatment.
+Every session is fully personalised and adapted to your body rather than following a fixed protocol.",

-      "Throughout the session we work on the entire body using an integrative approach that may include bodywork techniques, fascial work, joint mobilisations, stretching, acupressure and intuitive touch.
-The extended duration allows deeper exploration of areas requiring more attention while preserving the fluidity of the overall experience.",

-      "REBORN is recommended for those seeking the complete Tiberiu Bozi Method, whether as a first experience or as part of an ongoing wellbeing journey.",

-      "Benefits may include deep relaxation, reduced muscular tension, improved mobility, nervous system regulation, enhanced body awareness and a profound sense of balance, vitality and reconnection.",
+      "Through a combination of bodywork techniques, fascial work, acupressure and gentle mobilisations, the session helps reduce muscular tension, relax the nervous system and restore a greater sense of vitality and balance.",

+      "RECHARGE is ideal if you want to dedicate more time to your body without booking a full-body session.
+It is perfect for regular maintenance, recovery after demanding periods or for anyone looking to integrate bodywork into their ongoing wellbeing routine.",

       "*Each session includes a brief consultation to better understand your needs and establish the direction of the treatment.
 The advertised duration includes both this conversation and the hands-on bodywork session.",